GoogleCloudPlatform/osconfig/README.md

-# Google OS Config Agent
+# Google OS Config Agent.

 This repository contains the OS Config agent and associated end to end tests.